XSCE/xsce/docs/XSCE-Installation.md

 #### Other Content

-Content such as pdfs, doc files, videos, images, and html can be copied to /library/content and it will appear under the web server link /other where the user can browse to any content that is there.
+Content such as pdfs, doc files, videos, images, and html can be copied to /library/www/html/local_content and it will appear under the web server link /usb where the user can browse to any content that is there.

 Similarly, any such content put onto a USB stick in a directory

+* /usb
 * /share
 * /Share
-* /PirateShare
+* /Pirateshare/Share

-will appear under the /content URL when it is plugged into a USB port on the server.
-See https://github.com/XSCE/xsce/tree/master/roles/usb-lib for more details.
+will appear under the /usb URL when it is plugged into a USB port on the server.
+See the [schoolserver FAQ -- Can teachers display their own content?](http://wiki.laptop.org/go/XS_Community_Edition/FAQ#Can_teachers_display_their_own_content.3F) for additional information.